dinno7/cs-front/README.md

-# Nuxt 3 Minimal Starter
+# Blog front-end project for university

+Created by Nuxt v3.5
 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

+UI ==> TailwindCSS

 ## Setup